John Alasdair Macdonald's Ancestry

 Over the last two hundred years his direct descendants have been on the same plot of land continuing the traditions of working the land and fishing.
 Even today, although I don’t currently live in Lewis, both my younger brothers, Kevin Alexander (a former Harris Tweed weaver) and Mark Ronald (a Master Mariner) still work the land as a part-time crofters.
 For as long as we can remember there has been a flock of sheep on the croft, a tradition continued to this day by my brother - my children go over every spring to ‘help’ Kevin Alexander with the lambing.

 In Gaelic culture, a system of patronymics has been widely used for many centuries (eg. Macdonald = son of Donald).
 As a Gael, when asked by another Gael who I am “Co leis thu?”
 I reply with “mac Calum Iain Iain Dhòmhnaill”, meaning I am the “son of Malcolm John, son of John, son of Donald” (my great grandfather).
-It is also common to finish that reply with an overriding family name that may stretch back many generations.
-I would say “ic Raonuill” meaning “son of Ranald/Ronald’s son”.
+It is also common to finish that reply with an overriding family name or nickname that may stretch back many generations.
+I would say “ic Raonuill” which, in this case, is used to signify that we are descendants of "Ronald/Ranald".